meenakshy12/LinguaLatvia-/readme.md

 ---

-### Explanation:
-- **Technologies Used**: Lists the main tech stack for both frontend and backend.
-- **Setup Instructions**: Provides detailed steps for setting up both the frontend and backend, including the creation of `.env` files for configuration.
-- **Folder Structure**: Breaks down the project folder structure to make it easy for others to understand how the project is organized.
-- **Usage**: Explains the user workflow and functionality of the chatbot.
-- **Future Improvements**: Suggestions for additional features you may want to add to the project.
-- **Acknowledgements**: Credit to external resources like OpenAI, Firebase, and DeepL.

 You can now use this `README.md` file to publish your **LiguaLativa** chatbot project on GitHub.
 Let me know if you need further assistance or modifications!